marythought/advent/README.md

 For the second part of the question, I iterate over the array with index and return the index as soon as floor becomes negative.
 This gives the position at which Santa enters the basement.

 ## Day 2
-For the wrapping paper problem, I accept the input as a string and split it into an array.
-I then iterate over the array, assigning length, width, and height to each box (values sorted smallest to largest), and calculating the paper (or ribbon) needed.
+For the wrapping paper problem, I accept the input as an array of lines and then iterate over the array, assigning length, width, and height to each box (values sorted smallest to largest), and calculating the paper (or ribbon) needed.

 ## Day 3
 To find which houses Santa has visited, I start by declaring an array of arrays "delivered" (a grid) at his current location.
 I then shift off his next move and save that new location in delivered.
 When he's done, I call the length of unique records in delivered for a house count.